AgnostiqHQ/covalent/doc/source/api/api.rst

 - :ref:`local_executor` is used to execute electrons locally
 - :ref:`file_transfer` is used to queue remote or local file transfer operations prior or post electron execution.
 - :ref:`file_transfer_strategies` are used to perform download/upload/copy operations over various protocols.
+- :ref:`triggers` are used to execute a saved workflow depending on occurrence of a desired event.
 - :ref:`dask_executor` is used to execute electrons in a Dask cluster
 - :ref:`deps` are used to specify any kind of electron dependency
 - :ref:`deps_pip` are used to specify PyPI packages that are required to run an electron
 - :ref:`deps_bash` are used to specify optional pre-execution shell commands for an electron
 - :ref:`deps_call` are used to specify functions or dependencies that are called in an electron's execution environment
 - :ref:`results_interface` is used for collecting and manipulating results
-- :ref:`dispatcher_interface` is used for dispatching workflows
+- :ref:`dispatcher_interface` is used for dispatching workflows and stopping triggered dispatches
 - The :ref:`dispatcher_server_api` is used for interfacing with the Covalent server

 .. _electrons_api: